abhinaya-aryal/nvim_config/README.md

 # Config of Neovim
 This is my day to day config of Neovim.
 Neovim is a great and customizable terminal based editor.
-All the plugins are set up so that there can be a simple transition from VS-Code to Neovim.
-I have used lazy plugin for managing other plugin and mason plugin for managing different Lsp.
+Here, many plugins are set up so that there will be a simple transition from VS-Code like editor to Neovim.
+I have used [lazy](https://github.com/folke/lazy.nvim) plugin for managing other plugins and [mason](https://github.com/williamboman/mason.nvim) plugin for managing different Lsps.

 ## Install Neovim
 You can install a current major version of neovim with your package manager like brew, apt, pacman, etc.